 '''

+/ Step 6: Update pointers /

 ulOff++;

-ucArrayPointer++;
+/ next byte offset /

+ucArrayPointer++; / next byte in array /

 / Step 7: End while loop /

+}

 / Step 8: Return to Read Array mode /

 FlashWrite( 0x0000L, 0xF0 ); / Use single instruction cycle method /

 return FLASH_SUCCESS;

 }

-/
+Function:

 static int FlashDataPoll( unsigned long ulOff,

-unsigned char Value )
+unsigned char ucVal )

-Arguments:

-ulOff should hold a valid offset to be polled.
+Arguments: ulOff should hold a valid offset to be polled.
 For programming

 this will be the offset of the byte being programmed.
 For erasing this can

-be any offset in the block(s) being erased.
+be any address in the block(s) being erased.

-Value should hold the value being programmed.
+ucVal should hold the value being programmed.
 A value of FFh should be used

 when erasing.

 Return Value: The function returns FLASH_SUCCESS if the P/E.C. is successful

 or FLASH_POLL_FAIL if there is a problem.

 Description: The function is used to monitor the P/E.C. during erase or

 program operations.
-It returns when the P/E.C. has completed. in the M29F040
+It returns when the P/E.C. has completed.
+The Data Sheet

-Data Sheet th Data Polling Flow Chart shows the operation of the
+gives a flow chart (Data Polling Flowchart) showing the operation of the

 function.

 Pseudo Code:

 Step 1: Read DQ5 and DQ7 (into a byte)

 Step 2: If DQ7 is the same as Value(bit 7) then return FLASH_SUCCESS

 Step 3: Else if DQ5 is zero then operation is not yet complete, goto 1

-Step 4: Else (DQ5 != 0), Read DQ7
+Step 4: Else (DQ5 == 1), Read DQ7

 Step 5: If DQ7 is now the same as Value(bit 7) then return FLASH_SUCCESS

-Step 6: Else return FLASH POLL FAIL
+Step 6: Else return FLASH_POLL_FAIL

-static int FlashDataPoll( unsigned long Off, unsigned char Value )
+static int FlashDataPoll( unsigned long ulOff, unsigned char ucVal )

+{

 unsigned char uc;

-/ holds value read from valid address /
+/ holds value read from valid offset /

 while(1) / TimeOut!: If, for some reason, the hardware fails then this

 loop may not exit.
 Use a timer function to implement a timeout

 from the loop. /

+{

 / Step 1: Read DQ5 and DQ7 (into a byte) /

-uc = FlashRead( Off );
+uc = FlashRead( ulOff );

 / Read DQ5, DQ7 at valid addr /

+(Cont'd in the next page)

 '''